Zendevve/ZenBags/README.md

 ### Managing Sections
 - Click section headers to collapse/expand categories
+- Right-click the **"New Items"** header to clear the "new" status from all items
 - Collapsed state persists between sessions

+### Character Switching
+- Click the character name in the header to open the dropdown
+- Select any character to view their cached inventory
+- Click the red **X** button to delete a character's cached data

 ### Drag & Drop
 - Drag items from anywhere (character panel, other bags)